startersclan/PSSourceQuery/README.md

 `Source` (`srcds`) | `left4dead2`, `csgo`
 `Goldsource` (`hlds`) | `cstrike`, `czero`, `valve`.
 Should work for all `hlds` games.

-The library will probably work on a lot more games than those in the list.
+The libraries will probably work on a lot more games than those in the list.

-## Additional Notes
+## Notes

 The libraries are *stateless* - that is, `SourceQuery`, `SourceRcon`, and `GoldsourceRcon` are pure functions, storing no authentication or challenge states.
 This is to be expected for Source Queries, but not for Rcon.
 A possible future area of improvement would be to make `SourceRcon` and `GoldsourceRcon` construct and return a stateful Rcon object, that would improve client performance especially when multiple rcon commands need to be executed in sequence.

 ## SourceQuery Examples